Camp in Touch Account

 The people you list on this form have permission to pick up your camper from TASP.
 Anyone listed here will need to show identification.
 If a person is not listed here, they can NOT pick up your camper (including parents).
 You may update your list in your account at anytime.
 Please note, parents’ names MUST be included on this list in order to pick up campers.

 All campers are required to have health insurance coverage while at Tabor.
 Parents are responsible to provide medical insurance for their children.
 Out of concern for the health and welfare of all our campers, TASP has a policy that requires all international campers to be covered by an accident and sickness insurance plan that covers care in the United States.
 The cost of medical insurance in the US is high and it is important that students arrive at the beginning of the summer with coverage that is acceptable to local doctors, hospitals, and pharmacies.
 Many international plans do not cover out-of-country medical costs, and we want to ensure the best coverage for your child.
 For our international campers we offer, at a low rate, health insurance since most policies do not cover their children while abroad.
-Please contact the TASP office at email@example.com for enrollment information.
+Please contact the TASP office at firstname.lastname@example.org for enrollment information.
+PLEASE NOTE, coverage is only available to our enrolled international campers and not to US citizens.

 The TASP Photo Gallery will be posted through the CampMinder photo system by the end of week 2.
 Please note that we have over 650 campers each summer and unfortunately our photographer cannot take individual requests.
 She does her very best to get to a majority of the activities everyday and photograph as many campers as possible.Once the gallery is posted, photos can be viewed and purchased through your Camp in Touch account under the Photos tab.
 Payment is required via credit card to purchase photos, and you will first need to enter a valid form of payment under the Credit Card for Email and Photos tab.